pfirsich/htcpp/README.md

 * (after HTTP Client) Reverse proxy mode
 * Customizable access log: Have the option to include some request headers, like Referer or User-Agent
 * LuaJIT for scripting dynamic websites
+* Request pool/arena allocator (only allocate a big buffer once per request and use it as the backing memory for an arena allocator)
+* Signal handling so it works better in Docker (just use `--init`)

 ## Won't Do (for now?)
 * Compression: Afaik you are supposed to disable it for images and other already compressed assets (obviously), but since I only plan to serve small HTML pages with this, there is not much use.